Fragrag/PersonalWebsite/_commercial/3_FogOfWar.markdown

 offsety: -10%
 ---

-I assisted the artist in setting up his scene, the lighting as well as giving general technical advice.
+I lent the artist technical assistance in setting up the scene and lighting.

 <hr>